 This 145-pound boar hog was the preferred presidential candidate for the Youth International Party, or Yippies, in 1968.
 Named after Pegasus, the winged horse in Greek mythology, Pigasus was nominated for the presidency at a rally outside the 1968 Democratic National Convention on Aug.
 23. Pigasus’ owner, Phil Ochs, demanded that the pig be given Secret Service protection and access to foreign policy briefings, but the hog’s candidacy didn’t last long.
 Pigasus, Ochs and other Yippies were arrested and charged with disorderly conduct.

 A 6-year-old dachshund from Oklahoma ran for office in the 2008 U.S. presidential race under the BYOB party.
-Although Molly didn’t present much of a threat to Obama, it seems she’s giving it another go in 2012.
-To ensure she's truly the bark of the people, Molly's website says that the pup will rely on her constituents to develop her platform.
-Visitors to the website can vote in a series of polls to help frame Molly’s opinions, making the dachshund “a more finely tuned political weather vane than either Barack or Mitt.”
+Although Molly didn’t present much of a threat to Obama, she gave it another unsuccessful go in 2012.
+To ensure she was truly the bark of the people, Molly's website said that the pup would rely on her constituents to develop her platform.
+Visitors to the website could vote in a series of polls to help frame Molly’s opinions, making the dachshund “a more finely tuned political weather vane than either Barack or Mitt.”

 Editor's note: This story was originally written in August 2012 and has been updated.